 Besides professional baseball, he has watched the USM Golden Eagles in Hattiesburg Mississippi and, of course, the Bishop Garrigan High School Golden Bears.
 He was honored to be asked to throw out the ceremonial first pitch to open the 2003 season at BGHS--which fell short of the plate, but wasn't too terrible for the first pitch he'd thrown in decades.

 He was as thrilled as anyone when a Garrigan player, Brad Nelson, was selected by the Milwaukee Brewers in the fourth round of the 2001 MLB Amateur Draft.
 After completing his first full professional season, he was named the Brewers' Minor League Player of the Year, and in 2004 was a Southern League All-Star.
 In 2005 he was part of the Nashville Sounds team that made it to the Pacific Coast League championship series.
 Brad made his Major League debut with Milwaukee in September 2008 and was successful enough to make the team's post-season roster.
 Mr. Burrow was delighted to be able to spend time the past several summers following Brad around the Midwest, California, Southern, Pacific Coast, and International Leagues, and also Major League Baseball.
 He claims no credit whatsoever for Brad's success, but he is proud to know such a talented young man.
-Since leaving Milwaukee, Brad has been with the Seattle Mariners, Texas Rangers, Chicago Cubs and Minnesota Twins systems, and Mr. Burrow continues to wish him good luck.
+Since leaving Milwaukee, Brad went on to play with the Seattle Mariners, Texas Rangers, Chicago Cubs and Minnesota Twins systems.

 Former Bishop Garrigan Golden Bear Brad Nelson, the Milwaukee Brewers' 4th Round 2001 Draft Pick